Allegheny-Computer-Science-300-S2021/lab05-antlet/writing/calc.md

 b)
-- Match or Mismatch:               x
+- Match or Mismatch: A = T is a mismatch
-- Left entry calculation:          x
+- Left entry calculation: -1 - 2 = -3
-- Above entry calculation:         x
+- Above entry calculation: -2 - 1 = -3
-- Diagonal entry calculation:      x
+- Diagonal entry calculation: -1 -1 = -2
-- Max score: 1 from the Diagonal   x
+- Max score: -2 from the Diagonal

 c)
-- Match or Mismatch:               x
+- Match or Mismatch: T = A is a mismatch
-- Left entry calculation:          x
+- Left entry calculation: -2 - 1 = -3
-- Above entry calculation:         x
+- Above entry calculation: -1 - 2 = -3
-- Diagonal entry calculation:      x
+- Diagonal entry calculation: -1 - 1 = -2
-- Max score: 1 from the Diagonal   x
+- Max score: -2 from the Diagonal

 d)
-- Match or Mismatch:               x
+- Match or Mismatch: T = T is a match
-- Left entry calculation:          x
+- Left entry calculation: -2 - 2 = -4
-- Above entry calculation:         x
+- Above entry calculation: -2 - 2 = -4
-- Diagonal entry calculation:      x
+- Diagonal entry calculation: 0 + 1 = 1
-- Max score: 1 from the Diagonal   x
+- Max score: 1 from the Diagonal

 e)
-- Match or Mismatch:               x
+- Match or Mismatch: G = A is a mismatch
-- Left entry calculation:          x
+- Left entry calculation: -3 -1 = -4
-- Above entry calculation:         x
+- Above entry calculation: -1 - 3 = -4
-- Diagonal entry calculation:      x
+- Diagonal entry calculation: -2 - 1 = -3
-- Max score: 1 from the Diagonal   x
+- Max score: -3 from the Diagonal

 f)
-- Match or Mismatch:               x
+- Match or Mismatch: G = T is a mismatch
-- Left entry calculation:          x
+- Left entry calculation: -3 - 2 = -5
-- Above entry calculation:         x
+- Above entry calculation: -2 - 3 = -5
-- Diagonal entry calculation:      x
+- Diagonal entry calculation: -1 - 1 = -2
-- Max score: 1 from the Diagonal   x
+- Max score: -2 from the Diagonal